WoltLab/docs.woltlab.com/docs/php_api_form_builder-structure.md

 `CustomFormNode` is a form node whose contents can be set directly via `content($content)`.

-{% include callout.html content="This class should generally not be relied on.
-Instead, `TemplateFormNode` should be used." type="warning" %}
+!!! warning "This class should generally not be relied on.
+Instead, `TemplateFormNode` should be used."

 ### `TemplateFormNode`